chelmerrox/Google.com-search-results-page/README.md

 There are no JavaScript code in this project since this is solely to practise on placements and styling of elements/content of the webpage.

-##Screenshot of web page
+## Screenshot of web page

-![My Google.com search results page - The top part of the web page] ("images/mygoogle.comsearchresultspage.png")
+![My Google.com search results page - The top part of the web page] (images/mygoogle.comsearchresultspage.png)

-##Author
+## Author

 Losalini Rokocakau **GitHub username:** *chelmerrox*